databricks/spark-avro/README.md

 ## Linking

-This library is cross-published for Scala 2.11, so 2.11 users should replace 2.10 with 2.11 in the commands listed below.
+This library is cross-published for Scala 2.11, so 2.10 users should replace 2.11 with 2.10 in the commands listed below.

 You can link against this library in your program at the following coordinates: